samdark/yii2-cookbook/book/response-post-processing.md

 Post-processing response
 ========================

-Sometimes there's a need to post-process repsonse which is to be sent to browser.
+Sometimes there's a need to post-process response which is to be sent to browser.
 A good example is short tags like the ones in Wordpress engine.
 You use it like the following:

 ```php